Raven (DC Comics)

 Raven, also known as Rachel Roth, is a superheroine appearing in American comic books published by DC Comics.
 The character first appeared in a special insert in DC Comics Presents #26 (October 1980), and was created by writer Marv Wolfman and artist George Pérez.
 Her design was based on the Phantom Stranger.
 Raven was one of the key figures instrumental to the revival of Teen Titans and among the most popular characters within the franchise.

-Born as the daughter of the demon lord Trigon and human Arella, she is granted a lineage of great supernatural power as a empath and demonic sorceress.
+Born as the daughter of the demon lord Trigon and human Arella, she is granted a lineage of great supernatural power as an empath and demonic sorceress.
 Despite her heritage and the ominous predictions associated with her connection to Trigon, Raven becomes a prominent and reoccurring superhero in various rosters for the Teen Titans and Titans.
 Raven has also served in other superhero teams, including the Justice League, Sentinels of Magic, Night Force, and Justice League Dark.
 Following the character's popularity in her media appearances, Raven has also starred in several comic mini-series titles.

 Raven has appeared in numerous television series and films, including Cartoon Network's Teen Titans series and its spin-off series Teen Titans Go!, voiced by Tara Strong, and in the DC Animated Movie Universe (DCAMU), voiced by Taissa Farmiga.
 The character made her live-action debut in the DC Universe/HBO Max series Titans, portrayed by Teagan Croft.